lanceajiro/shin-apis/README.md

 Shin API UI is a lightweight UI and tiny Node server for documenting and exposing REST endpoints created as individual `.js` files under an `api/` folder.
 Each endpoint exports a `meta` object (used by the UI) and an `onStart` function that handles the incoming request.

-This project is the successor to Wataru API ([https://github.com/ajirodesu/wataru-api](https://github.com/ajirodesu/wataru-api)).
-It was designed to be backwards-compatible, so endpoints written for Wataru API will work with Shin API UI with little or no change.

-# Key changes from Wataru API

-* Modernized UI and branding (Shin).
-* Maintains support for Wataru-style `meta.path` when present — the server will attempt to honor `meta.path` as the exposed route.
-* Cleaner response conventions: by default Shin responses.
-* Extended `meta` support (author, version, category, and optional `path` field to match Wataru-style files).

 ---

 # Features

 * Drop-in API files (each file is a self-contained endpoint).
 * `meta` object used by the UI to describe each endpoint.
-* Support for Wataru-compatible `meta.path` routing when provided.
 * Standard JSON response patterns (200, 400, 404, 500) by convention.
 * Customizable `settings.js` for branding, links, and notifications.
 * Ready to deploy on Vercel / Render / any Node host.